anchmurthy/anchmurthy.github.io/_pages/about.md

 I am a PhD student at Stanford where I'm very fortunate to be advised by [Ramesh Johari](https://web.stanford.edu/~rjohari/) and [Irene Lo](https://sites.google.com/view/irene-lo/home?authuser=0), and to work closely with [Gabriel Weintraub](https://gsb-faculty.stanford.edu/gabriel-weintraub/).
 I grew up in Michigan and completed my B.S. in Applied Math and CS at Columbia University.
 Up until the beginning of grad school I was primarily interested in Probability Theory and Theoretical CS, but now I am mostly interested in using techniques from these areas to study problems at the intersection of Market Design and Data Science.
 At Stanford, I am affiliated with the [Operations Research](https://or.stanford.edu/) group in the MS&E department, the [Data Science Center](https://datascience.stanford.edu/about/about-stanford-data-science), and the [Society and Algorithms Lab](https://web.stanford.edu/group/soal/).
 I'm also thankful to be supported by a Stanford Data Science Scholarship, NSF Graduate Fellowship, and an EDGE Doctoral Fellowship.

 # News
+- **[October 2025]**: Giving an invited talk at INFORMS on our paper, "When Does Interference Matter?
+Decision-Making in Platform Experiments."
+The talk will be in the Revenue Management session on "Experimentation in Operations: Design, Estimation and Decision."
+I'm also organizing an Applied Probability Society session on Experimentation and Interference with [Andy Zheng](https://atzheng.github.io/) and [Wenqian Xing](https://wenqian-xing.github.io/).
 - **[June 2025]**: Starting my first ever internship!
 I'm joining Amazon's [Middle Mile Product and Technology](https://www.amazon.science/latest-news/how-amazons-middle-mile-team-helps-packages-make-the-journey-to-your-doorstep) team in Bellevue as an Applied Scientist intern.
 Looking forward to working on ML and experimentation methods for the freight marketplace!
 - **[May 2025]**: Giving three talks on our paper, "When Does Interference Matter?
 Decision-Making in Platform Experiments."
     - Data Driven Decisions Seminar at Stanford GSB (May 19th)